NIH-NCPI/map-dragon/README.md

-# Vite React App

-This is a simple React application bootstrapped with Vite. \
+# Vocabulary Management Tool
+This application will support several user groups in submitting and validating their data, managing and tracking data definitions, and aligning data to standardized terms.

 ## Getting Started
+### Vite React App

+This is a React application bootstrapped with Vite.

 ### Prerequisites